ShivamPR21/ImageRegistration-ToolBox/README.md

 ## Process to Get the App Running

-**Note:** *We can run the project as an sltandalone electron app or simply as a web app.
-The process to get this running as a web app is give here.*
+**Note:** *We can run the project as a standalone electron app or simply as a web app.
+The process to get this running as a web app is give here:*

 ### Get the toolbox and Install dependencies
 ```shell